markround/tiller/README-zookeeper.md

 The default timeout is 5 seconds; if a connection to a ZooKeeper server/cluster takes longer than this, the connection will abort and Tiller will stop with an exception.

-Note that as you can specify `common:` blocks in each environment file, you can specify a different URI per environment.
+Note that as you can specify `common:` blocks in each environment block, you can specify a different URI per environment.

 If you omit the other parameters (`timeout`,`templates` and so on), they will default to the values shown above.
 These will be explained in the next section.